-We have audited the financial report of Southern Tablelands Arts (STARTS) Incorporated ("the Association"), which comprises the statement of financial position as at 31 December 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible persons' declaration.
+We have audited the financial report of Southern Tablelands Arts (STARTS) Incorporated ("the Association"), which comprises the statement of financial position as at 31 December 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible person's declaration.

-In our opinion, the accompanying financial report of the Association has been prepared in accordance with Division 60 of the Australian Charities and Not for Profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of the Association has been prepared in accordance with Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012, including:

-- a) giving a true and fair view of the Association's financial position as at 31 December 2021 and of its financial performance for the year ended; and - b) complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not for Profits Commission Regulations 2013.
+- a) giving a true and fair view of the Association's financial position as at 31 December 2022 and of its financial performance for the year ended; and - b) complying with Australian Accounting Standards to the extent described in Note 1 of the financial report and Division 60 of the Australian Charities and Not-for-Profits Commission Regulations 2022.